npvq/markdown-guide/README.md

 ## The End.
 Congratulations!
 You've made it to the end.
-Now, if you're up to it, look at this page again but select the "raw" mode on GitHub (top-right corner) There are no easter eggs, but you'll get to see how this document is made, which will help solidify you accumulated knowledge on Markdown.
+Now, if you're up to it, look at this page again but select the "raw" mode on GitHub (top-right corner) There are no easter eggs, but you'll get to see how this document is made, which will help solidify the knowledge you just accumulated regarding Markdown.

 ## Bibliography

 - HTML/Markdown syntax: [HTML]
 - List of Emojis: [emojis]
-- GitHub/Markdown Emojis Categorization: [emojis_categorization]
+- GitHub/Markdown Emojis Categorization (for `Emojis.md`): [emojis_categorization]
 - Horizontal Line Break (\<br>) tag: [br_tag]

+## Colophon

+This was typed up in `neovim` on `terminal.app` on mac.

 <!-- References -->
 [HTML]: https://daringfireball.net/projects/markdown/syntax